 - HLC584: Movement, Creativity and Consciousness: An Introduction

 - HLC604: Self Discovery Through the Expressive and Creative Arts

 - HLC610: Expressive Theater Arts and Movement: A Multi-Modal Approach to Creativity and Transformation

-- HLC611: Group Applications of the Expressive and Creative Arts
+- HLC611: Group and Individual Applications of the Expressive and Creative Arts

 - HLC613: Expressive Writing for Personal Growth and Transformation